 - Pipe End Cleaning: Undesirable moisture, paint, primer, rust, oil, varnish, and other coatings must be removed by cleaning the pipeline ends.
 Note that, proper cleanliness prevents defect generation leading to rejected welds and costly repair.

 - Follow the Welding Process specific to the pipes and pipeline materials (Electrode selection, Preheat requirement, etc).
-All these details are available in Project welding specifications.
+All these details are available in the Project welding specifications.

 - Welding the Root Pass